Earwig: Relationship with humans

 Earwigs are fairly abundant and are found in many areas around the world.
 There is no evidence that they transmit diseases to humans or other animals.
 Their pincers are commonly believed to be dangerous, but in reality, even the curved pincers of males cause little or no harm to humans.
-Earwigs have been rarely known to crawl into the ears of humans, and they do not lay eggs inside the human body or human brain as is often claimed.
+There have been several reports of earwigs crawling into human ears, though this is most likely only by chance and not an intentional behavior.
+They do not lay eggs inside the human body or human brain as is often erroneously claimed.

 There is a debate whether earwigs are harmful or beneficial to crops, as they eat both the foliage and the insects eating such foliage, such as aphids, though it would take a large population to do considerable damage.
 The common earwig eats a wide variety of plants, and also a wide variety of foliage, including the leaves and petals.
 They have been known to cause economic losses in fruit and vegetable crops.
 Some examples are the flowers, hops, red raspberries, and corn crops in Germany, and in the south of France, earwigs have been observed feeding on peaches and apricots.
 The earwigs attacked mature plants and made cup-shaped bite marks 3–11 mm in diameter.